giuliodondi/kOS-Shuttle_OPS1/README.md

 - _DAP_ selects the digital autopilot modes.
 By default it's AUTO but it can be switched to CSS for manual flight.
 More on autopilot modes later on.
 - The red _ABORT_ button triggers a manual abort and the selector menu to its left selects the modes currently available.
 More on aborts later on.
 - the _TAL site_ selector is specifically to choose an available landing site for a manual TAL abort
+- the red button with the **!** symbol opens the Engine Failure setup panel, more on this in the aborts section
 - the _Display_ will show different things depending on the flight phase.
 There will be plenty more about this later on.
 - the _Message Window_ at the bottom displays printouts of the program state.
 Useful to monitor the abort state